nitpack/tgfilebotter2/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
-**The author of this repository is not responsible for any misuse of its code, including but not limited to: Hosting of illegal or copyrighted content!**
+**The author of this repository is not responsible for any misuse of its code, including but not limited to: Hosting of illegal or copyrighted content!
+The code was not written or reviewed by a professional.
+Expect all kinds of bugs including possible Telegram bans or limitations.
+The owner of this repository is not in any way responsible for how you use this code or what might happen as a direct or indirect consequense of that use!**

 ---